anilkumbalam/tenet-content/articles/logarithmic-thinking-decibel.md

 Once this intuition develops, decibels cease to be a formula to memorize and become a way to reason about systems.
 They reveal patterns that linear scales obscure.

-The decibel is not merely a unit.
-It is a disciplined way of thinking about energy, amplification, attenuation, and scale.
+> The decibel is not merely a unit.
+It is a disciplined way of thinking about energy, amplification, attenuation and scale.